In My Blood (Shawn Mendes song)

 "In My Blood" is a song recorded by Canadian singer Shawn Mendes.
-Written by Geoff Warburton, Scott Harris and its producers Mendes and Teddy Geiger, it was released by Island Records on March 22, 2018, as the lead single from Mendes' self-titled third studio album.
+Written by Shawn Mendes, Geoff Warburton, Scott Harris and its producers Teddy Geiger, it was released by Island Records on March 22, 2018, as the lead single from Mendes' self-titled third studio album.
 It was nominated for Song of the Year at the 61st Annual Grammy Awards, and won Single of the Year at the Juno Awards of 2019.
 "In My Blood" also won Choice pop song at the Teen Choice Awards.
+Commercially, the song reached number one in Hungary, the top 10 in twelve additional countries, and number 11 in the United States.

 Background

 "In My Blood" chronicles Mendes' struggle with anxiety.
 It marks the first time the singer has publicly discussed his experiences with mental health issues.

 Release and promotion

-On March 16, 2018, Mendes posted a collage on social media consisting of two uncaptioned images of blank color blocks after he wrote the song.
-In 2013, he was writing before his first talk show appearance.
-In 2014, on The Ellen DeGeneres Show, one in beige and one in coral.
+On March 16, 2018, Mendes posted a collage on social media consisting of two uncaptioned images of blank color blocks after he wrote the song, one in beige and one in coral.
 He later changed his profile picture to a beige background color with a floral design, as featured in the single's artwork.

 On March 19, Mendes partnered with Spotify to promote the single on a billboard in New York's Times Square that reads "Shawn Mendes coming soon".
 Shortly after, he posted a video that includes two dates: March 22 and March 23.
 The dates were also projected in various places in London.

 He officially announced the song on March 20, along with its release date and the single's artwork.
 "This song," he wrote in a social media post, "is the closest song to my heart that I've ever written".
 A Portuguese version was also released on June 3, 2018, in support of Portugal at the 2018 FIFA World Cup in Russia, owing to Mendes' Portuguese heritage.